The Open Committee

 At the same time, you’ve got a place where you can observe things as they come, watch them as they go.
 You come to realize that there really is a committee in here.
 There are lots of different perspectives.
 Often one thought seems to consume the entire mind.
 But as you develop your concentration, you begin to realize that you’ve got at least one little spot to watch events without having to get involved.
 That’s your strength.

-So try to develop that strength and keep it going: this observer that it doesn’t get swept up with passions, doesn’t get carried away by fancy oratory, just watches what’s going on.
-And when you regard this committee just as that, a committee, it helps to dis-identify from it.
+Try to develop that strength and keep it going: this observer that it doesn’t get swept up with passions, doesn’t get carried away by fancy oratory, just watches what’s going on.
+When you regard this committee just as that, a committee, it helps you to dis-identify from it.
 No matter how strong a feeling is, you don’t have to identify with it.
 This is one of the Buddha’s most important teachings.
 If you had to identify with everything that came up in your mind, you’d go crazy.
 You’ve got the choice.
 Learn how to exercise that choice wisely.
 This is why we practice concentration.

-And if the mind has trouble settling down, do your best to look and see, okay, what are the actual problems that are getting in the way?
+If the mind has trouble settling down, do your best to look and see, okay, what are the actual problems that are getting in the way?
 Don’t let them sneak around and stay out of sight.
 When you want to meditate but the mind doesn’t settle down, ask yourself: “Why won’t you settle down?”
-And then wait and watch to see what the answer is going to be.
+Then wait and watch to see what the answer is going to be.
 The mind will be quiet, it’ll pretend like it hasn’t heard, or that the other desires are not there.
 But you make a rule: “If I don’t hear anything, I’m going to go ahead and meditate.”
-At some point they’ve got to come out.
+At some point, they’ve got to come out.
 Then you can see them for what they are, and then deal with them as they are.
 Is this a desire that really is in your own best interest?
 Where is it going to lead?
-Then use the powers of your concentration, the powers of your discernment to make sure you’re not swayed by any desires that are really contrary to the Dhamma, contrary to your own true happiness.
+Use the powers of your concentration, the powers of your discernment to make sure you’re not swayed by any desires that are really contrary to the Dhamma, contrary to your own true happiness.